COVID: Home swimming pool business booming across Southern California this summer amid pandemic

-"With the pandemic and everything and being home so much, we looked at this backyard and thought you know, let's make our own paradise," said Camee Edelbrock from Rancho Palos Verdes.
+"With the pandemic and everything and being home so much, we looked at this backyard and thought you know, let's make our own paradise," said Camee Edelbrock of Rancho Palos Verdes.

-Edelbrock and her fiancé share three grandchildren, and figured it was time for an upgrade to their property in Rancho Palos Verdes.
+Edelbrock and her fiancé share three grandchildren, and figured it was time for an upgrade to their property.

 "If there's anything positive that came out of this pandemic, it's the fact that we can be together as a family," said Edelbrock.